-For those whose cottages are located in busy boat traffic areas, it is a good idea to set out private buoys to remind boaters of the rules of speed and safety.
+Safe Boating on the Muskoka Lakes Private Buoy Regulations are for those whose cottages are located in busy boat traffic areas, therefore it is a good idea to set out private buoys to remind boaters of the rules of speed and safe distance from shore.

 If you do, be sure you are adhering to the following regulations.